 Available with Location Referencing license.

-To deploy the Event Editor and supporting dataset, follow the steps below.
+To install and deploy the Event Editor and supporting dataset, use the following steps.

 It is strongly recommended that you follow the steps in the order outlined.

-- In the Windows Features dialog box, enable the Internet Information Services, .NET and ASP.NET features.
+- In the Windows Features dialog box on the web host machine, enable the Internet Information Server (IIS), .NET, and ASP.NET features.

 The following is an example of the Windows Features dialog box and features, which may look different based on your operating system.
-The highlighted features are required to be enabled on your machine.
+The highlighted features must be enabled on your machine.

-- Using Windows Explorer, browse to and copy the contents of <Installation location>\Server\Web\EventEditor into the web folder of the web server.
+- Browse to and copy the contents of <Installation location>\Server\Web\EventEditor into the web folder of the web server.